 The feet-of-clay characterizations, the real-world problems and difficulties, the continuity, the serial storytelling and soap opera, the humanism and optimism, the humor and snappy patter, these things all came from Stan Lee.
-We know this because these elements are in every Lee collaboration that took place during these years, whether it was with Kirby, Ditko, Don Heck, Dick Ayers, Larry Lieber, Gene Colan, John Buscema, or whomever else.
+We know this because these elements are in every Lee collaboration that took place during these years, whether it was with Kirby, Ditko, Don Heck, Dick Ayers, Larry Lieber, John Romita, Gene Colan, John Buscema, or whomever else.
 Said elements are also largely missing from the work of Kirby and Ditko without Lee.

 Kirby’s work always features his boundless imagination, along with a never-ending parade of fresh and new characters, designs, and concepts.
 Ditko’s contributions to his work with Lee were very similar.
 Though Ditko produced far less work (I can’t imagine anyone else matching Kirby’s pace of production), it may have been even more idiosyncratic and unique than Kirby’s—which is really saying something.
 While I’m sure Kirby would have done a great job on Dr. Strange, for example, I don’t believe anyone could do a wilder, trippier Doc tale than Ditko.